 for this) Be sure to write notes on the receipt before snapping. e.g. the name of the person you are lunching with and the purpose of your meeting.
 Later, back at your desk, you can move these receipts to a financial filing system.
 I use a little program that’s been around for a while called Organize My Electronic Filing Cabinet for Dummies

 (Note: This program is no longer available.
 I am currently testing a new one called File Center

-) It sets up folders especially designed for financial filing.
+) It sets up folders specially designed for financial filing.
 You can also file all those receipts that come in by e-mail and those that you have scanned.
 Everything in one place.
-These steps allow you to become a paperless business; no more need to mess around with the proverbial shoe box.
+These steps allow you to become a paperless business; no more need to mess around with the proverbial shoebox.